Mark-MDO47/ArduinoClass/99_Resources/README.md

   - Despite this statement in the above references, the data line can change when clock is high in order to generate a REPEATED START condition.
 - After each 8-bit data word is sent, the receiver of the data (controller or target) sends an ACK bit that says either the word was received correctly or not.
   - I will not go into what is done if the ACK bit says not received; read the references for that information.
-  - I notice the Arduino doesn't seem to bother with setting the ACK bit when it receives a data word, at least for the last data word.
-Maybe it considers the STOP condition to be enough notification that the word transfer completed.
+  - I notice the Arduino doesn't set the ACK bit when it receives the last data word of a read operation.
+This is due to the 5th condition for NACK given in the user manual: "A controller-receiver must signal the end of the transfer to the target transmitter".
 - An entire group of 8-bit data word transfers is surrounded by a START condition and a STOP condition.
   - There is also a START repeat but I will not cover that here;  read the references for that information.